voki97/yacht-booking-application/README.md

 ### Use Case 2: Booking a Yacht
 - **Actor**: User
-- **Description**: The user books a yacht by filling out a form with their name and selecting a yacht.
+- **Description**: The user books a yacht by selecting a yacht.
 - **Steps**:
     1. User selects a yacht to book.
-    2. User fills out the booking form with their name.
-    3. User submits the form.
+    2. User select "start" and "end" date.
-    4. Application sends booking data to the backend.
+    3. Application sends booking data to the backend.
-    5. Backend stores the booking details.
+    4. Backend stores the booking details.
-    6. Application generates a booking confirmation report.
+    5. Application generates a booking confirmation report.
-    7. User can view or download the report.
+    6. User can view or download the report.

 ### Use Case 3: Applying a Discount
 - **Actor**: User
 - **Description**: The user applies a discount to their booking.
 - **Steps**:
     1. User selects a yacht to book.
-    2. User fills out the booking form with their name.
-    3. User enters a discount code (if applicable).
+    2. User enters a discount code (if applicable).
-    4. Application calculates the discounted price.
+    3. Application calculates the discounted price.
-    5. User submits the form.
+    4. User submits the booking.
-    6. Application sends booking data to the backend with the discounted price.
+    5. Application sends booking data to the backend with the discounted price.
-    7. Backend stores the booking details with the discount applied.
+    6. Backend stores the booking details with the discount applied.
-    8. Application generates a booking confirmation report with the discounted price.
+    7. Application generates a booking confirmation report with the discounted price.
-    9. User can view or download the report.
+    8. User can view or download the report.

 ## Setup and Installation